-Moving Your Pet to Pakistan
+Moving to Pakistan with Pets

 Pet transport to Pakistan means understanding and following the rules outlined below as well as taking care of general pet travel considerations, like obtaining an airline approved travel crate and training your pet to feel comfortable spending time in it.